NichalosW/2D-Material-Powder-Electrode/README.md

 **Electrode Holder Design Notes:**
 Schematic of the simple 3d Printed electrode holder.
 The holder was printed out of standard 1.75 mm polypropylene filament and made to fit a standard 50 mL beaker with a 40 mm diameter.
 The holder has a space where a powder electrode or crystal clip can be positioned as well as two smaller holes for the placement of the reference electrode and counter electrode.

+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license and is open to modification as long as accreditation is given to the original author.
+The contents of this repository are not available for commercialization as is outlined in the repository's license.